pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 josh:x:1003:1003::/home/josh:/usr/bin/bash
 _laurel:x:998:998::/var/log/laurel:/bin/false
 ```
-We can see that the `app` user seems to be have a home but it seems to not exist:
+We can see that the `app` user seems to have a home, but it seems to not exist:
 ```
 ls /home/app
 ls: cannot access '/home/app': No such file or directory
 ```

 But there is the jar file of the application available in `/app`.
-Let's unzip it and look for intersting stuff:
+Let's unzip it and look for interesting stuff:
 ```
 app@cozyhosting:/tmp/jar$ unzip /app/cloudhosting-0.0.1.jar
 unzip /app/cloudhosting-0.0.1.jar